daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 ## AWS Application Discovery Service (ADS)

-AWS Application Discovery Service collects information about the usage and configuration of on-premises servers to help plan a migration to AWS.
+AWS Application Discovery Service collects information about the usage and configuration of on-premises servers to help plan a migration to AWS e.g. CPU, disk, memory, network.
+Data collected is encrypted at-rest and in-transit.
 Application Discovery Service does not actually perform migration operations.

-Offers both agent or agentless discovery.
+The parameters can be discovered in one of the following ways:

+- Agentless discovery: Suited for VMware hosts
+- Agent-based discovery: Suited for hosts other than VMware e.g. Windows, Linux

 ## Database Migration Service (DMS)